 Despite the fact that on paper it seems like the gender gap is closing in the Singaporean workplace, the long hours expected by employers work against women with young children.

 Now, it’s not that men can’t run off at 6pm and look after their kids.
 It’s just that women are not only more likely to be the ones who have to do so, and that some local bosses tend to be especially suspicious of working mothers.

 Despite the government’s exhortations to implement flexi-work arrangements, the sentiment on the ground is that local employers are still largely not family-friendly, and tend to penalise workers who do not put in the expected face-time.
-In fact, a study conducted in 2012 showed that face-time still played a big role in helping employers determine how to reward employees.
+In fact, various studies continue to show that motherhood bias is prevalent in the global workforce.

 If you’re a high performer at work and are determined to progress in your career while bringing up your kids, you want to choose your employer with care.
 Pick an employer that will assess your performance based on the actual work done, rather than how long you show your face in the office.
 Such employers are more likely to offer flexible work arrangements and consider telecommuting.